puresamari/spb/README.md

 Hi my name is `SIMON` and this is a Simple build tool for REALLY simple pages.

+## Examples
+- This projects gh-page is built with `spb`, you can see the code and configuration in examples/spb-page and see the result [here](https://puresamari.github.io/spb/) (carefull its really ugly and only for demonstration at the moment)

 # Installation
     npm i [-g|-D|-S] @puresamari/spb